wiegerw/nerva/README.md

 ```
 mkdir build
 cd build
-cmake ..
+cmake .. -DCMAKE_BUILD_TYPE=RELEASE
 make -j4
 ctest
 ```

 ### Intel MKL + CMake
 N.B.
 The CMake support for the MKL library seems broken.
 There is no CMake support available if the MKL library is installed using the package manager.
-Recent standalone versions provide CMake support, but there are several problems with it.
+Recent versions provide CMake support, but there are some problems with it.
 First of all, the Intel TBB library seems to be a requirement, which should not be the case.
 Second, the CMake configuration doesn't set the proper flags for the g++ and clang compilers.
 To fix this, the flags `-DMKL_ILP64 -m64 -march=native` are added manually.
-Third, the performance of the executables is about 30 times slower than expected, which indicates that the MKL library is not actually being used.
-The B2 build doesn't have this problem, and the performance of the python interface is also as expected.

 ### Number type
 By default, the nerva code uses 32-bit floats as the number type.
 It is possible to change this by